maiah/level-set/README.md

 ```

-This will put LevelDB data structure at the `person` path.
+This will put key-value pairs LevelDB data structure at the `person` path.
 ```
 person/name = Maiah
 person/occupation = Ninja